Word of mouth marketing continues to be the most effective practice for marketers.

 9. Invest in customer experience.

-Word of mouth marketing tactics are fuelled by customer recommendations.
+Word of mouth marketing tactics is fuelled by customer recommendations.
 The best way to get these recommendations is through positive brand experiences.
-People don’t really talk about an average customer experience.
+People don’t really talk about the average customer experience.
 What they do talk about is either a really good experience or a negative one.
 Going the extra mile can significantly improve your word-of-mouth campaign.

 JetBlue is known for its responsiveness to customer queries and issues on Twitter.
 They respond to complaints or questions from followers, thus creating a positive experience.
 See an example below of their interaction with a customer, which made her feel important.

 10. Reward loyalty.